randomcodegen/Archipelago_WL/worlds/wl/docs/en_Wario_Land.md

 - The Jet powerup will let you dash without having the dash item.\
 This is not the case for the Bull powerup.

+- Turning off autoscrollers messes with stage graphics and can lead to the cart stopping if it goes off screen.\
+Use at your own risk.

 - Overworld and Subworld movement will be activated once a connection to an Archipelago Server has been established.

 ## What does randomization do to this game?